2026 Inspiring Tasmania Grants Guidelines

 • Increase engagement and participation in groups historically under-represented in STEM*

-The STEM Community Connections Program contributes to a vision for an Australian society engaged in and enriched by science.
+The STEM Community Grants Program contributes to a vision for an Australian society engaged in and enriched by science.

 The objectives of this program are: